 For those who have traveled to Tallahassee from the south, the sight is all too familiar.
 Driving north on US 19, you dead end straight into Tallahassee’s beautiful Capitol Building, soaring high into the capital skyline.
 You know you’ve arrived in Tallahassee.

-The current building erected in 1972 features tall tower with two adjacent domes which houses the House and Senate chambers and offices.
+The current building, erected in 1972, features a tall tower with two adjacent domes which house the House and Senate chambers and offices.
 The 22-story tower holds office spaces constructed in an international style to reflect a modern, developing Florida.

 Afterward, you’ll see the Governor’s Suite, resorted to its former 1902 glory.
 You’ll also see private offices, the cabinet meeting room, the stenographer’s office, and reproductions of governor portraits through the years.

 Enjoy Nature at Alfred B. Maclay State Park